-Topic-aware influence analysis.
+2.3 Topic-aware influence analysis

 Regardless the fact that users authoritativeness, expertise, trust and influence are evidently topic-dependent, the research on social influence has surprisingly largely overlooked this aspect.
-To the best of our knowledge only few papers have looked at social influence from the topics perspective [11], [19], [17], [18].
+To the best of our knowledge only few papers have looked at social influence from the topics perspective [28,29,17,16].

-Tang et al. [11] study the problem of learning user-to-user topic-wise influence strength.
+Tang et al. [28] study the problem of learning user-to-user topic-wise influence strength.
 The input to their problem is the social network and a prior topic distribution for each node, which is given as input and inferred separately.
 As a consequence, they do not consider the simultaneous learning of topics and topic-wise influence.
 Further, their main focus is expert finding, and hence they do not propose any propagation model, nor study influence maximization.
+They instead deal with the efficiency problem by devising a distributed learning algorithm under the Map-Reduce programming model.